AlmaLinux/leapp-repository/README.md

 Install `elevate-release` package with the project repo and GPG key.

-`sudo yum install -y http://repo.almalinux.org/elevate/elevate-release-latest-el7.noarch.rpm`
+`sudo yum install -y http://repo.almalinux.org/elevate/elevate-release-latest-el$(rpm --eval %rhel).noarch.rpm`

 Install leapp packages and migration data for the OS you want to upgrade.
 Possible options are:
   - leapp-data-almalinux